harunbasli/MyTrainingNotes/README.md

 # Training Notes

 Here, I would like to share my training notes.
-I hope that will be useful.